JustFlyIt/EffectiveCPPExamples/Item9/README.md

-# Item :  In Progress
+Item 9: Never call virtual functions during construction or destruction.

-Examples are from pages 44-48 of Scott Meyers book, "Effective C++, Third Edition".
+Examples are from pages 48-52 of Scott Meyers book, "Effective C++, Third Edition".

-Example1 -
+Example1
-Example2 -  Solution 1

-Example3 -  Solution 2
+IN PROGRESS

 Compile examples with:

-  g++ Example1 (or 2, 3).cpp     // Compile and linker
+g++ Example1 (or 2).cpp // Compile and linker

-  g++ -c Example1 (or 2, 3).cpp  // Compile only

 KEY POINTS:

-*
+    Don't call virtual functions during construction or destruction; such calls will never go to a more derived class than that or the currently executing constructor or destructor.